 As part of the BYOD (Bring Your Own Device) program, all high school students are required to bring a personally-owned computing device to school for educational purposes.
-Thanks to the amazing recent upgrades to our network, we now have the ability to accommodate wireless access for every student on a device anywhere on campus, and we’re excited about how this will provide more opportunities for students to connect, collaborate, and create.
+We have the ability to accommodate wireless access for every student on a device anywhere on campus, and we’re excited about how this provides more opportunities for students to connect, collaborate, and create.

 We want to empower students to become independent and engaged global learners.
-Using their own devices, they will learn how to access high quality instruction, develop and maintain a healthy online identity (including social networking), and reduce their environmental footprint (through the use of e-texts and less printing) in preparation for the challenges of college and beyond.
+Using their own devices, they are able to learn how to access high quality instruction, develop and maintain a healthy online identity (including social networking), and reduce their environmental footprint (through the use of e-texts and less printing) in preparation for the challenges of college and beyond.

 If you have any questions, please contact Karen Locke at email@example.com.